Bess-Hub/Lighthall/README.md

 I have joined the Data Analytics Super League repository to test my knowledge in Data Analytics.

+## UPDATE: Our Team was eliminated in Level 3, but I will continue the challenges for fun...

 <img src="https://lighthall2c611176821246569e6c532fb58505a3145433-prod.s3.us-east-2.amazonaws.com/public/images/data_analytics_sl_cover_image.png"/>

 The Data Analytics Super League (DASL1) is a multi-level project-based competition, where you can tackle data analytics challenges to build your portfolio of projects and gain experience working in teams, while qualifying for job opportunities.